vocascan/documentation/docs/vocascan-server/traefik/traefik.md

    nano traefik.toml
    ```

-   and update the email prop to you email
+   and update the email prop to your email

    ```toml
                         ...